jeffrschneider/BaseAgent/README.md

 - The services are described here: https://github.com/jeffrschneider/AgentMesh?tab=readme-ov-file#the-agent-mesh-offers-services
   - The Agent Provisioning service is used to add and remove agents from the mesh.
 Example: "Hey mesh, remove my web search agent v1.2.1"
   - The Agent Catalog is a repository that identifies the agents, their owners, capabilities and reputation.
 Example: "Mesh, are there any agents that convert .pptx files to .pdf?"
-  - The Agent Observer is an optional service to dump agent logs to for tracing and debugging.
-Example: "Mesh, show me the logs for web search agent v1.2.1 from yesterday."
   - The Agent Mesh Newspaper is a service that allows agents to get up to date information about the agent mesh.
 This includes data on new agents, new Mesh rules, new Mesh services, etc. Example: "Yo mesh, what's new?"
   - The Agent Ideator is a service that suggest ideas for how an agent might evolve given the latest changes in the mesh.
 Example: "Mesh, suggest improvements for me."
   - The Agent Reputation is a service that accumulates and disperses information about agents and their reputation.
 Example: "Mesh, which web search agents have the best reputation?"